Gossypiboma mistaken for a hydatid cyst: case report

 1Clinic of General Surgery, Ankara Training and Research Hospital, Ankara, Turkey

-2Department of General Surgery, Ankara Atatürk Training and Research Hospital, Ankara, Turkey
+2Clinic of General Surgery, Atatürk Training and Research Hospital, Ankara, Turkey

 Although considered a rare complication, gossypiboma continues to be a clinically important and probably more frequently encountered than reported situation.
-Here we present a case of gossypiboma that was mistaken for a hydatid cyst in the preoperative evaluation.
-A 34-year-old male patient with a history of Nissen fundoplication presented with a large mass palpable in the epigastrium and both the left upper and lower quadrants of the abdomen.
-Computed tomography was reported to show a 20×18 cm cystic mass with a collapsed germinative membrane inside it.
-Laparotomy, which was performed with a suggested diagnosis of type 3 hydatid cyst, revealed that the mass was caused by a 30×30 cm surgical abdominal compress.
-We believe gossypiboma should be kept in mind in the differential diagnosis of abdominal hydatid cysts in the presence of a former abdominal operation, especially when the result of the indirect hemagglutination test is negative.
+This study aimed to report a case of gossypiboma that was mistaken for a hydatid cyst in the preoperative evaluation.
+A 34-year-old male patient with a history of Nissen Fundoplication presented with a large mass palpable in the epigastrium and both the left upper and lower quadrants of the abdomen.
+Computerized tomography was reported to show a 20x18 cm cystic mass with a collapsed germinative membrane inside it.
+Laparotomy, which was performed with a suggested diagnosis of type 3 hydatid cyst, revealed that the mass was caused by a 30x30 cm surgical abdominal compress.
+We believe gossypiboma should be kept in mind in the differential diagnosis of abdominal hydatid cysts in the presence of a former abdominal operation, especially when the result of indirect hemagglutination test is negative.

 Keywords: Gossypiboma, retained foreign body, hydatid cyst

 Cite this article as: Bozkırlı BO, Gündoğdu RH, Ersoy PE, Akbaba S, Oduncu M. Gossypiboma mistaken for a hydatid cyst: case report.
 Turk J Surg 2020; 36 (4): 405-408.

 Written informed consent was obtained from patient who participated in this case.